Like

 rapidly in our bodies.
 This normally happens when one or

-more predisposing factors compromises the immune system
+more predisposing factors compromise the immune system,

 and the yeast population escapes competition from the